mogtofu33/gitlab-ci-drupal/README.md

 Copy `.gitlab-ci.yml` file and `.gitlab-ci` folder in the root of your Drupal module or theme.

-Edit `.gitlab-ci.yml` file to match the tests you need, mainly:
+Edit `.gitlab-ci.yml` file to match the tests you need, search for the text `CI_TYPE` and adapt.
+Basic settings to change are:

 ```yaml
 image: mogtofu33/drupal8ci:${DRUPAL_VERSION}-selenium